JasonShen-SH/clip_compress/README.md

 </div>
 <p style="text-align: center;">Average precision of CLIP predictions over the test dataset from cifar10/stl10 across different image qualities.</p>

+## Main problems and objectives
 The performance decline due to JPEG compression is much more significant for the CIFAR10 dataset compared to STL10, where the decrease is not particularly notable.

-The authors did not analyze this aspect in the paper, but we believe it could be attributed to the impact of image size.
+The authors did not analyze this aspect in the paper, but we believe it could be attributed to the impact of **image size**.
 Since a 32x32 image inherently carries **limited information**, compression leads to a greater loss of detail.
 Additionally, the compression artifacts introduced by JPEG, such as **blocking effects, are exacerbated**, resulting in poorer performance.

-, a model trained on over 400 million image-text pairs, to image compression.
-Here's an overview of the proposed methods translated into English:
+Therefore, we focus on **improving JPEG Artifact Correction** in our work.

 1. Optimizing the Features Extracted by CLIP's Image Encoder Initially, CLIP conducts inference using 512-dimensional image and text features necessary for zero-shot inference.
 However, after feature dimensionality reduction, direct inference using the pre-trained CLIP model is not feasible.
 Instead, a simple classifier is constructed for backend classification tasks.
 This involves examining if using the reduced features, after minimal training (like 10 epochs), can perform classification effectively.
 The process includes: